nfepb/PP4-Django-Full-Stack/README.md

 Instead, all the items were displayed on the 2 lines (as wanted), but on the right hand side of the screen.

+### Index page
+On Screens size > 900px, content is aligning on the left, no longer on the center of the page.

 ### Footer
 Footer did not allow to center the content.

+### Migration Error due to added slug fields
+django.db.utils.IntegrityError: could not create unique index "forum_genre_slug_key"
+DETAIL:  Key (slug)=(2022-11-21 19:25:15.303241+00:00) is duplicated.

 ---